omegachysis/minecraft-experiment/fall-damage-armor.md

 on fall damage in Minecraft.

 The following *will* be tested:
-- Is fall damage in Minecraft affected by diamond armor?
+- Is fall damage in Minecraft affected by diamond armor below or at 22 blocks of falling?
-- Is fall damage in Minecraft affected by feather falling enchanted boots?
+- Is fall damage in Minecraft affected by feather falling enchanted boots below or at 22 blocks of falling?
-- Do boots modify fall damage differently than other armor?
+- Do boots modify fall damage differently than other armor below or at 22 blocks of falling?

 The following will *not* be tested:
 - Is fall damage affected by difficulty setting
 - Is fall damage affected by Protection enchantment?
+- Whether fall damage is calculated significantly differently at greater than 22 blocks of falling (suspected to be unlikely)

 ## Variables
 - Independent - configuration of armor worn